bzhanggg/surf_codesample/README.md

 4. **c_malloc_project**: an assignment for CS214 Systems Programming at Rutgers University, taught by Dr. David Menendez.
 This project simulates the C standard library's `malloc()` command entirely in the runtime stack.

 I also have experience with Java programming, with heavy emphasis on OOP and industry-standard workflow tools.
-However, I cannot include them here as they are part of the Amazon code base.
+They are part of the Amazon code base, so are not included here.